-Other income decreased by approximately 44.6% from approximately RMB39.7 million for the year ended 31 December 2019 to approximately RMB22.0 million for the year ended 31 December 2020.
-This decrease was primarily due to a decrease in government grants.
-The government subsidies related to the expansion of the production facilities and purchase of new production equipment which are recorded as deferred income and amortised during the year.
+Other income decreased by approximately 9.6% from approximately RMB25.7 million for the year ended 31 December 2021 to approximately RMB23.2 million for the year ended 31 December 2022.
+This decrease was primarily due to a decrease in government grants recognised.
+During the year ended 31 December 2022, the Group recognised government grants of approximately RMB22.8 million, as compared with government grants of approximately RMB23.9 million for the year ended 31 December 2021, in relation to the contribution of the Group in technological innovation.